 STRENGTH AND CONDITIONING COACH

-Goodman, 37, joined the Blackhawks after serving six years as Head Strength and Conditioning Coach at the University of Vermont.
+Goodman, 39, joined the Blackhawks after serving six years as Head Strength and Conditioning Coach at the University of Vermont.
 In 2006, the National Strength and Conditioning Association (NSCA) named Goodman the State/Provincial Director of the Year, and he also was a finalist for the NSCA’s College Strength and Conditioning Professional of the Year award.
 In addition to UVM, Goodman also spent time with USA Women’s Hockey and the New York Rangers.

-Goodman is a 1996 graduate of the University of Wisconsin, and he received his master’s degree in 2002 while serving as a member of the Badgers strength and conditioning staff.
+Goodman is a 1996 graduate of the University of Wisconsin, and he received his master’s degree in 2002 while serving as a member of the Badgers’ strength and conditioning staff.

-As Strength and Conditioning Coach, Goodman is responsible for the development of all players within the organization by preparing on- and off-ice training regimens during the season and in the offseason.
-Through the creation of chicago-strength.com, Goodman is able to track individual player performance and progress throughout all club affiliates, as well as prospects and draft picks from all over the world.
+As the Strength and Conditioning Coach, Goodman is responsible for the development of all players within the organization by preparing on- and off-ice training regimens during the season and in the offseason.
+Through the creation of blackhawkstrength.com, Goodman is able to track individual player performance and progress throughout all club affiliates, as well as prospects and draft picks from all over the world.
 He also works in conjunction with the sports medicine staff by assisting in the rehabilitation process for injured athletes.

-Goodman, his wife, Susan, and son, Grant, currently reside in the western suburbs.
+Paul and his wife, Susan, and son, Grant, currently reside in the western suburbs.